 1. Mascarpone should be cold, use the full-fat version (41%+) 2.
 Cream cheese should be also cold, use the full-fat version 3.
-Powdered sugar has to be sifted to avoid lumps 4. do not over whip the mixture
+Powdered sugar has to be sifted to avoid lumps

-Basically, you will have to whip the mixture with an electric hand mixer for a minute or two until it reaches a creamy, fluffy consistency, then stop.
+Whip the mixture with an electric hand mixer for a minute or two until it reaches a creamy, fluffy consistency, then stop.
 It won´t get stiffer after this point, in fact, if you overbeat it, it will get only runnier then it will break.
 I don´t use my stand mixer to whip this frosting since it is really easy to overwhip it.

-TIP: If you do not have mascarpone, the recipe works with high-fat content (36%) heavy cream as well, use it very! cold
+💡 Top Tip: If you do not have mascarpone, the recipe works with high-fat content (36%) heavy cream as well, use it very! cold

 3. How to make marble cupcake frosting